Rolands-Laucis/Pauca/readme.md

 This would launch Marble to read the syntax definition script that is full of the lines seen above for generic syntax patterns, then looks for these patterns in the script.c text file and transpiles them to whatever target language script, here - output.js.

 Marble engine implementations should be built such that they can be invoked from CLI and programmatically, by calling a single function in a script.

+#### Motivation

+I am creating this for fun and because i could not find something similar to this.
+Rather i found alot of specific s2s transpilers and a general purpose transpiler that is programmable, but it has to do with scripting the inner workings of the transpiler.
+The Marble way is to define patterns of syntax.